ngageoint/hootenanny/test-files/cases/hoot-rnd/roundabouts/rcase-003/README.txt

-This case tackes the scenario where both ref & secondary datasets have roundabouts.
+This case tackles the scenario where both ref & secondary datasets have roundabouts.

-The conflation looks pretty good, but we need to add some code to detect the second roundabout, and only put it back - not both roundabouts.
+The conflation looks pretty good, but we need to add some code to detect the second roundabout, and only put the ref back, not both roundabouts.